tiltowait/botch/README.md

 [Tzimisce] is my first-ever bot, and my first "real" Python project.
 While I have a lot of nostalgia for it, it is ... something of a mess, to put it mildly.
 Adding complex features is a challenge, modules are constructed strangely, and the effort to improve it to the point that it would work with Botch's planned feature set would be more work than simply starting over.

 There's also something to be said for familiarity.
 A new bot allows me to create new interaction conventions that don't mesh well with [Tzimisce]'s design.
+[Tzimisce] has thousands of users.
 Inevitably, there will be people who just want to stick with what they know, and it wouldn't be fair to them to take away something that, from their perspective, already works just fine.

 ### Okay, so why not add to Inconnu?